maiconfz/html-multiselect/README.md

 # i9multiselect
-A tool to emulate check-boxes on html select multiple element, using jquery and fontawesome
+A jquery plugin to emulate checkboxes on html select multiple element, using jquery and fontawesome